instanda-technicaltest/eShopOnWeb/tests/Playwright.Tests/README.txt

 Readme

-To run the playwright tests within the repository the following things must happen:
+To run the playwright tests within the repository do a clean and build and then the following things must happen:

 	- The application must be running locally